15 Jaw-Dropping Natural Landmarks in Western Australia

 The Basin, Rottnest Island

-Rottnest Island is one the most notable Perth natural landmarks.
+Rottnest Island is one of the most notable Perth natural landmarks.

 The Basin Rottnest Island overlooking Discovery Eco Tents

-That rounds up this guide to these 15 must-see Western Australia points of interest.
+That rounds up this guide to these 15 must-see points of interest in Western Australia.

 Make sure to check out the guides linked in the article for more information on how to visit these famous landmarks in WA, and let me know if you have any questions in the comments below.